michaelsoliman1/flutter_quotable/README.md

-# Quotes App
+# Awesome Quotes

-The goal of this app is to demonstrate the best practices to follow while writing flutter apps. it will be focused on the following:
+The app is the starting point to learn the best practices to follow while writing flutter apps. it will be focused on the following:

 - App Architecture
 - App Structure
-- Writing clean code following SOLID principles
+- Writing clean and organized code

 ## Refactor Roadmap